 The County's health plan is self-insured and is required to maintain the equivalent of two months of medical claims as a reserve in the Employee Health Benefits Fund.
 Due to lower than anticipated health claims, the fund balance in the Employee Benefits Fund exceeds target levels.
-Therefore, in FY20, the health insurance cost increase to the departments is set at a lower rate of 4.0% by leveraging excess fund balance, with a return to the anticipated claims growth rate of 8.0% annually in FY21 - FY25.
+Therefore, health insurance cost increases to the departments are set at a lower rate of 4.0% by leveraging excess fund balance.
 If needed, reserves dedicated to Other Post-Employment Benefits are available to cover any deficit.